 “The first time I saw Michelle play was at a preseason camp we had at Tech during the summer,” said Villa.
 “So many players have talent but they haven’t watched the game enough to understand the simple nuances of how a soccer match may evolve, and she does.
 The other aspect was her obvious skill of putting the ball in the back of the net; needless to say I was very excited.”

-Page 2 of 2 - With the majority of this year’s Ravens team staying intact come next year, Laz is confident that the Ravens can not only repeat what they did this season, but eventually challenge for a State Title.
+With the majority of this year’s Ravens team staying intact come next year, Laz is confident that the Ravens can not only repeat what they did this season, but eventually challenge for a State Title.

 “I think we could go far, of course one of our goals is to win a State Championship,” said Laz.
 “If we work as hard as we have I know we can make a run at it, we’re all very confident and we know we could make history.”